Senior business leaders are paid big bucks to make the toughest decisions.

 - Knowing what business you are in from a consumer lens, and

-- Having an aligned view of the future
+- Having an aligned view of the future of your industry

 If a company’s leadership team can answer these two questions in relative unison, sign me up to buy their stock.

-A business case based on carefully curated data could have argued for any range of decisions.
+A strategic business case based on carefully curated data could have argued for any range of decisions.
 CVS could have put forth a case that dropping the tobacco business would be beneficial because companies would consequently switch to them for their corporate health plans.
 Conversely, the data could have easily been prepared to argue in favour of keeping the $2 billion in sales.